Earthquake of magnitude 6.8 strikes near coast of northern Chile

 Chile’s interior ministry said in a statement that mining companies operating in the area had not reported any issues in the 2-1/2 hours since the initial quake.
 GFZ has reported several aftershocks of magnitudes between 5.5 and 6.2.

-The National Emergency Office of the interior ministry said there had been some localized power cuts and rubble covering roads around the region, and that a swimming pool on the roof of an apartment block in the city of Copiapo in the Atacama desert had overflowed.
+The interior ministry’s National Emergency Office said there had been some localized power outages and landslides blocking roads.

-The University of Chile’s seismological center said it had detected as many as 15 aftershocks around the port city of Huasco, midway between regional capital La Serena and Copiapo.
+The University of Chile’s seismological center said that by early morning it had detected as many as 15 aftershocks around the original epicenter near the port city of Huasco, midway between regional capital La Serena and Copiapo.

-Ricardo Toro, director of the National Emergency Office, said aftershocks would likely continue through Tuesday morning.

 Images posted on social media showed localized damage, including collapsed and cracked walls, and supermarket aisles strewn with broken bottles and other fallen merchandise.